-Whatever product you sell or service you provide, you undoubtedly have a specific action (or a few) you want your web visitors, prospects, and customers to complete when they visit your website.
+Whatever product you sell or service you provide, you undoubtedly have a specific action (or a few) you want your web visitors and prospects to complete when they visit your website.

-Here’s a list of call to action (CTA) development opportunities you probably missed along the way:
+Here’s a list of call to action (CTA) button designs you can try out:

 Word.
 Choice.
 Matters.